 As part of the partnership between Home and School, we expect all children to do some work at home to support their learning at school.
 The amount of time spent on homework will vary according to the age of the child.
-Children should spend on average about 10 minutes a night at Key Stage 1 ( 5—7 years).

 The school’s homework policy is designed to support time for play and other learning opportunities outside of school.
 To support this the school will give each child a number of days to complete a piece of homework.
 This allows parents and children to plan the best time to do it.
 The school asks parents to support their child’s work at home in the following ways: